 Spread betting

 Spread betting is another way to get into trading on indices.
 With this instrument, a trader bets a certain amount per point of movement in the underlying index.
-As with options and CFDs (and certain so called inverse ETFs and index funds – see more in strategy section) you can go short.
+As with options and CFDs (and certain so-called inverse ETFs and index funds – see more in the strategy section), you can go short.

 One of the advantages of spread betting, however, is there is no capital gains tax on your returns.

-The chief advantage of trading indices is the exposure to an entire index that can be quickly achieved with relative ease and cheapness, depending on which instrument you decide to use.
+The chief advantage of trading indices is the exposure to an entire index that can be achieved depending on which instrument you decide to use.

 Diversification